-Although we may, in some cases, be able to control the timing of development expenses, in part by accelerating or decelerating certain of these costs, many of these costs will be incurred irrespective of whether or not we are able to discover and/or develop drug candidates or obtain collaborative partners for commercialization.
+Changes in our existing and future research and development and collaborative relationships will also impact the status of our research and development projects.
+Although we may, in some cases, be able to control the timing of development expenses, in part by accelerating or decelerating certain of these costs, many of these costs will be incurred irrespective of whether or not we are able to discover drug candidates or obtain collaborative partners for commercialization.
 As a result, we believe that quarter-to-quarter comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of future performance.
 If we fail to meet the research, clinical and financial expectations of securities analysts and investors, it could have a material adverse effect on the price of our common stock.

-Results of Operations (three months ended September 30, 2001 compared to the three months ended September 30, 2000)
+Results of Operations (three months ended June 30, 2002 compared to the three months ended June 30, 2001)